 Is cycling easier when using a bike lane?

-Many cyclists contend that a protected bike lane makes cycling on busy roads easier.
+Many cyclists believe that a protected bike lane makes cycling on busy roads easier.
 Statistics also show that having dedicated cycle lanes reduces the perception of danger, making cycling a more accessible choice of transport for everyone.

-Even knowledgeable cyclists state that they experience trouble from separate bicycle facilities because it encourages motorist resentment.
+Even experienced cyclists state that they encounter trouble from separate bicycle facilities as it encourages motorist resentment.

 Many people feel that bicycle lanes increase the number of cyclists.
-In turn, this raises overall cycling rates, and encourages people who otherwise wouldn’t even consider cycling to get out on their bike – either for pleasure or commuting.
+In turn, this raises overall cycling rates and encourages people who otherwise wouldn’t even consider cycling to get out on their bike – either for pleasure or commuting.
 This, in the long run, has a positive impact on the environment, as an increase in journeys being made by bike instead of motor vehicles reduces carbon emissions.

 According to CTC’s “Safety in Numbers” campaign possible reasons for this include: